KeZhang-dev/AI-Time-Management-Agent/README.md

 ## 17. Screenshots

-No screenshots are currently included in this repository.
-(The only existing visual asset is `frontend/public/TimeTracker-logo.png`.)
+No screenshots are currently included in this repository beyond the KONER logo shown above (`frontend/public/Time Tracker-svg.svg`).
 This section is left as a placeholder for future UI screenshots of the Dashboard, Record page, and Solution chat.

 ---